KyrylMikheiev/KyrylMikheiev/README.md

 <h1 align="center">Hi 👋, I'm Kyryl Mikheiev</h1>
 <h3 align="center">A fullstack developer from Ukraine</h3>
 <br>
 <p>I have a lot of experience in web development.
 However, as we know, npm gets updated every single day.
-In order to get, how things work under the hood, i play around with some low-level languages</p>
+In order to get, how things work under the hood, i play around with some low-level languages.
+Nevertheless, i like using JavaScript for its simplicity.
+If i want to create an app for personal usage, i would choose JavaScript and have some fun as well</p>

 - 🌱 I’m currently learning **C (SDL3)**
 - 🍴 I plan to create a **goal tracker app** using **React**